 To create an API project, use the following command:

-dotnet new webapi -n MyApi
+dotnet new webapi -n MiApi

 When to use it:

-- Web Services: If you are developing a backend that will be consumed by different clients.
+- Web services: If you are developing a backend that will be consumed by different clients.

 - Microservices: If you are building a microservices architecture, each service can be a RESTful API.

-- SPA Applications: APIs + SPA frontends (React, Angular, Blazor).
+- SPA applications: APIs + SPA frontends (React, Angular, Blazor).

 Creates a project based on the Model-View-Controller (MVC) pattern.
 This pattern divides the application into three main components: